Scott-Lau/db-templates-flyway/README.md

 }
 ```

-#### Script migrations
-{% include teams.html %}

-Sometimes it may be more desirable to use a scripting language for migrations.
-Flyway Teams currently supports the `.ps1`, `.bat`, `.cmd`, `.sh`, `.bash`, `.py` file extensions as migrations, and on non-windows platforms it also supports migrations without extensions (assuming a valid [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))).

-These migrations follow the same [naming scheme](/documentation/concepts/migrations#naming) as SQL migrations, with only the file extension being different.
-For example `V1__execute_batch_tool.ps1` is a valid migration.

-Script migrations can be used for a number of tasks such as:
-- Triggering execution of a 3rd party application as part of the migrations (such as a batch upload tool)
-- Cleaning up local files (such as those created by SQL*Plus SPOOL)

-##### Important notes
-On linux, if executing an extensionless migration that is not set to be executable, Flyway will attempt to set the file to be executable before running it.

-The migration checksum is only calculated for the migration itself, not for any files it references or loads.

-Script migrations do not support placeholder replacement during execution, but placeholders are considered when calculating checksums so that repeatables may be re-executed.

 #### Transactions

 By default, Flyway always wraps the execution of an entire migration within a single transaction.

 Alternatively you can also configure Flyway to wrap the entire execution of all migrations of a single migration run
-within a single transaction by setting the [`group`](/documentation/configuration/parameters/group) property to `true`.
+within a single transaction by setting the `group` property to `true`.

 If Flyway detects that a specific statement cannot be run within a transaction due to technical limitations of your
 database, it won't run that migration within a transaction.
 Instead it will be marked as *non-transactional*.

 By default transactional and non-transactional statements cannot be mixed within a migration run.
 You can however allow
-this by setting the [`mixed`](/documentation/configuration/parameters/mixed) property to `true`.
+this by setting the `mixed` property to `true`.
 Note that this is only
 applicable for PostgreSQL, Aurora PostgreSQL, SQL Server and SQLite which all have statements that do not run at all
 within a transaction.
 This is not to be confused with implicit transaction, as they occur in MySQL or Oracle, where even
 though a DDL statement was run within within a transaction, the database will issue an implicit commit before and after